Sign up to receive our regular news and events announcements – we send about one newsletter per month.

 Bri Lee is an author, writer, speaker, and editor based in Brisbane.

 Bri graduated from the University of Queensland with a Bachelor of Law (Hons) and Arts (Mandarin) degree in 2014, and entered vocational law in 2017.
-Her first book, a memoir called Eggshell Skull, will be published by Allen & Unwin in June 2018.
+Her first book, a memoir called Eggshell Skull, has been published by Allen & Unwin in 2018.
 Eggshell Skull explores sexism in the legal industry and justice system, and tells the story of how many barriers that women — including Bri herself — face when trying to access justice.
 The book won several awards including the Biography of the Year at the Australian Book Industry Awards.
 It also received several other listings, including being longlisted for The Stella Prize.

 Emily Conolan is a writer and teacher, also known for her humanitarian work.
 She is the author of The Freedom Finders series, migration stories from colonization to the present day with an interactive pick-a-path format.» Read more about Emily Conolan